AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/predictive-content-analytics-overview.md

 ## Trending Content {#trending-content}

-##### Displays a content piece's surge in popularity by looking at the last two-week increase in views compared to the same previous period. {#displays-a-content-pieces-surge-in-popularity-by-looking-at-the-last-two-week-increase-in-views-compared-to-the-same-previous-period}
+Displays a content piece's surge in popularity by looking at the last two-week increase in views compared to the same previous period.

 ![](assets/new-8.png)

 ## Suggested Content {#suggested-content}

-##### Displays content we suggest you promote in your Marketing Activities based on the filter you defined. {#displays-content-we-suggest-you-promote-in-your-marketing-activities-based-on-the-filter-you-defined}
+Displays content we suggest you promote in your Marketing Activities based on the filter you defined.

 ![](assets/image2017-10-3-10-3a18-3a35.png)